xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 ###Initializing Variables

-After you declare a variable, you must explicitly initialize it by means of an as- signment statement—you can never use the value of an uninitialized variable.
+After you declare a variable, you must explicitly initialize it by means of an assignment statement—you can never use the value of an uninitialized variable.

 ```
 int vacationDays;